Mission San Xavier

 For an overview of tours that Southern Arizona Guide presents and other recommended Tours and guides, see Tucson Tours.

 Hi.
-I’m Jim Gressinger, travel writer, publisher of Southern Arizona Guide and photographer.
+I’m Jim Gressinger, travel writer, photographer, and publisher of Southern Arizona Guide.
 I am pleased to be your tour guide to the most beautiful and historic places in Tucson and Southern Arizona.
-Southern Arizona Guide offers themed tours, usually once or twice a month.
-See tour descriptions and prices below. … Continue reading
+Southern Arizona Guide offers themed tours, usually twice or three times a month.
+See tour descriptions and … Continue reading

 More than a hundred years ago, Kentucky Camp was the headquarters for the Santa Rita Water & Mining Company, which was formed to extract placer deposits from the Greaterville Mining District in the foothills of the Santa Rita Mountains 9 miles NW of Sonoita.

 On the 4th Saturday of each month, Tombstone merchants on Allen Street have stayed open after sundown for an event they call Tombstone At Twilight.
 I photographed the goings on in January and had such a good time that I returned at the end of April 2014 with Ms. Karen … Continue reading

 Tubac, The Missions, The Titan Missile Museum, The Mineral Discovery Museum and more!
 There are two historically important missions south of Tucson just off I-19: Missions San Xavier del Bac and Tumacácori. (pron: san ha’-vee-air and too-ma-ca’-cor-ee) “Bac” was the Papago Indian name for the site.
 The Papago Indians are … Continue reading